Figuring out how to invest money can be a real challenge.

 As Rule #1 investors, the goal is to find wonderful companies for a bargain price (50% off their actual value).
 By using our margin of safety calculator, you can determine whether a company’s stock price is on sale relative to the true value of the company.

-If you want to learn more about the 4Ms of Rule #1 Investing click the button below.
+If you want to learn more about the principles of Rule #1 Investing and how to pick stocks click the button below.

 How to Invest Money in Stocks